Rollie Miles

-Elmer Roland "Rollie" Miles (February 16, 1927 – August 17, 1995) was a professional football player for the Canadian Football League Edmonton Eskimos.
+Elmer Roland "Rollie" Miles (February 16, 1927 – August 17, 1995) was a professional football player for the Canadian Football League (CFL)'s Edmonton Eskimos.
 Miles played offence (running back), defence (linebacker, defensive back), and special teams (kickoff/punt returner, punter), during his eleven-year career with the Eskimos.
 Miles is a member of the Canadian Football Hall of Fame, the Alberta Sports Hall of Fame, and the Edmonton Eskimos Wall of Honour.
 In November 2006, Miles was voted one of the CFL's Top 50 players (#48) of the league's modern era by Canadian sports network TSN.

 Early life and college career

-Miles was born in Washington, D.C. and attended college at St. Augustine's College in Raleigh, North Carolina.
-At St. Augustine's, Miles excelled in baseball, football and track and field.
+Miles was born in Washington, D.C., and attended college at St. Augustine's College in Raleigh, North Carolina.
+At St. Augustine's, Miles excelled in baseball, football, and track and field.

 Miles initially left the United States for Canada to play baseball in Regina, Saskatchewan, but was convinced by the famed Annis Stukus to play football for the Edmonton Eskimos.
 He would continue to play semi-professional baseball in Canada during his CFL career.

 Professional football career

-Miles was one of the most versatile players in history of the CFL during his eleven-year (1951–1961) career with the Edmonton Eskimos.
+Miles was one of the most versatile players in the history of the CFL during his eleven-year (1951–1961) career with the Edmonton Eskimos.
 As a defensive player (linebacker and defensive back), Miles intercepted 38 passes for 547 yards.
 As a special teams player, Miles returned punts (finishing with 279 punt returns for 2,085 yards) and kickoffs (88 returns for 2,131 yards), and punted on occasion.
-On offence, Miles was often found in a backfield with such CFL greats as Jackie Parker, Normie Kwong, Johnny Bright, Bernie Faloney and Don Getty, he could run or pass on the option with skill.
+On offence, Miles was often found in a backfield with such CFL greats as Jackie Parker, Normie Kwong, Johnny Bright, Bernie Faloney and Don Getty; he could run or pass on the option with skill.

 Selected as a CFL Western Conference All-Star eight times (three at running back, three at defensive back, two at linebacker) Miles was also named the Eskimos' team Most Valuable Player three times.

 Miles played in five CFL Grey Cup championship games, winning three during the Eskimos' dynasty of successive Grey Cup titles in 1954, 1955, and 1956.
 Miles played in the famous 1954 Grey Cup game with separated ribs, but still helped his underdog team win that classic game.

 Miles was inducted into the Canadian Football Hall of Fame and the Alberta Sports Hall of Fame in 1980.
 The Eskimos added Miles' No. 18 jersey to its Wall of Honour in 1983.
 The City of Edmonton named the Rollie Miles Athletic Field in his honor.